erickhaps7433-a11y/wdd130_/README.md

-The learnong of the new skills in creating HTML page.
+The learning of the new skills in creating HTML page.